Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Data

-When fitting our models, we include only weekday trips, as we observe that weekday and weekend activity follow distinct patterns; and weekend activity does not reflect commuting behavior.
+We retain self-edges, which represent trips that start and end at the same station.
+Although it is common to remove self-edges when analyzing networks \cite{newman10networks}, we expect the self-edges in our data to have a very similar data-generating mechanism as trips to nearby stations.
+As in \cite{karrer2011stochastic}, including self-edges also simplifies some aspects of parameter estimation.
+When fitting our models, we include only weekday trips, as we observe that weekday and weekend activity follow distinct patterns (see Figure \ref{fig:byhour}).
+Moreover, weekend activity does not reflect commuting behavior.
 From the data sets, we construct multilayer networks that are both weighted and directed.
-In our networks, nodes represent stations, edge values encode the number of directed trips from one station to another that begins in a specified time period, and each of the $24$ layers consists of the trips that start in a certain hour.
+In our networks, nodes represent stations, edge values encode the number of directed trips from one station to another that begin in a specified time period, and each of the $24$ layers consists of the trips that start in a certain hour.